clanfear/CSSS508/index.md

 * [R for Data Science online](http://r4ds.had.co.nz/) textbook by Garrett Grolemund and Hadley Wickham.
 One of many good R texts available, but importantly it is free and focuses on the [`tidyverse`](http://tidyverse.org/) collection of R packages which form the backbone of this course.
 * [Advanced R](http://adv-r.had.co.nz/) online textbook by Hadley Wickham.
 A great source for more in-depth and advanced R programming.
 * [DataCamp for CSSS508 AU18](https://www.datacamp.com/enterprise/csss508-autumn-2018): Interactive R tutorials provided free of charge for six months to registered CSSS508 students courtesy of [DataCamp](https://www.datacamp.com/).
-* [Jenny Bryan's materials for STAT545 at UBC](Jenny Bryan's materials for STAT545 at UBC).
-CSSS508 is partly based on Rebecca Ferrell's abbreviated version of Bryan's course, so more explanations can be found on her page.

 ## Weekly lecture notes and links: